obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ## Custom Groups

 > [!released]
-> `group by function` was introduced in Tasks X.Y.Z.
+> `group by function` was introduced in Tasks 4.0.0.

 Tasks provides many built-in grouping options, but sometimes they don't quite do what is wanted by all users.